Effective GUP-modified Raychaudhuri equation and black hole singularity: four models: Introduction

 There has been a phenomenological approach to studying certain problems in QG, via the so-called {\it Generalized Uncertainty Principle} (GUP).
 Various approaches to QG, black hole physics etc. predict the existence of a minimum measurable length and/or a maximum measurable angular momentum.
+For example, examining string theory and its related scattering amplitudes beyond the Planck scale strongly suggests such a length \cite{Amati:1988tn,Gross:1987ar} as does some other approaches to quantum gravity.
 This leads to a deformation of the standard Heisenberg commutation relation, which in turn induces correction terms to practically all quantum mechanical Hamiltonians.
-This leads to QG effects in a range of systems from the laboratory based to the astrophysical, including potentially measurable ones in the context of black holes and cosmology \cite{AMELINO_CAMELIA_2002,Amelino_Camelia_2001,Cort_s_2005,Pikovski_2012,Marin:2013pga,Bawaj_2015,Amelino_Camelia_2013,Hossenfelder_2013,Amati:1988tn,GARAY_1995,Kempf_1995,Maggiore_1993,Maggiore_1994,Scardigli_1999,Adler_2001,Das_2008,Nozari_2008,Alonso_Serrano_2018,Myung_2007,Bargue_o_2015,Gangopadhyay_2018,Ali_2014,Ali_2015,Das_2011,Sprenger_2011,Ali_2011,Kempf:1994su,Maggiore:1993rv,Rovelli:1994ge,Garay:1994en,Scardigli:1999jh,AmelinoCamelia:2008qg,Bosso:2018ckz,Bosso:2017hoq,Bosso:2018uus,Bosso:2019ljf,Casadio_2020,Bosso:2020aqm,Todorinov_2019,Bosso_2020,Bosso_2021,Bonder:2017ckx,Das_2020,das2021bounds,Garcia-Chung:2020zyq,Stargen_2019,das2021test}.
+This leads to QG effects in a range of systems from the laboratory based to the astrophysical, including potentially measurable ones in the context of black holes and cosmology \cite{AMELINO_CAMELIA_2002,Amelino_Camelia_2001,Cort_s_2005,Pikovski_2012,Marin:2013pga,Bawaj_2015,Amelino_Camelia_2013,Hossenfelder_2013,Amati:1988tn,Kempf:1994su,Maggiore:1993rv,Maggiore_1994,Adler_2001,Das_2008,Nozari_2008,Alonso_Serrano_2018,Myung_2007,Bargue_o_2015,Gangopadhyay_2018,Ali_2014,Ali_2015,Das_2011,Sprenger_2011,Ali_2011,Rovelli:1994ge,Garay:1994en,Scardigli:1999jh,AmelinoCamelia:2008qg,Bosso:2018ckz,Bosso:2017hoq,Bosso:2018uus,Bosso:2019ljf,Casadio_2020,Bosso:2020aqm,Todorinov_2019,Bosso_2020,Bosso_2021,Bonder:2017ckx,Das_2020,das2021bounds,Garcia-Chung:2020zyq,Stargen_2019,das2021test}.
 However, GUP in the context of the Raychaudhuri equation, its deformations and the subsequent implications for singularity resolution, to the best of our knowledge has not been studied extensively.
 We investigate this further in this article.
 The role of GUP in the interior of black holes has been investigated recently in \cite{Bosso:2020ztk,preparation1}.
-Corrections to the Raychaudhuri equation from other sources and its implications to singularity resolution in cosmology was studied in \cite{Burger_2018,Das_2019}.
+Corrections to the Raychaudhuri equation from other sources and its implications to singularity resolution in quantum gravity and cosmology was studied in \cite{Das_2014,Das_2015,Burger_2018,Das_2019}.